BabyBoChen/Jatatable/README.md

 2. Declare a const Jatatable variable holding all of its methods as its properties.

 2022.10.31
-1. Add jatatableInsertColumn(HTMLTableElement tbElement, string headerText) function.
+1. Add Jatatable.insertColumn(HTMLTableElement tbElement, string headerText) function.

 2022.10.30
 1. Table columns can be resized by dragging the right edge of each column header.